shipwright-io/operator/README.md

 KO_DATA_PATH : defines the shipwright controller manifest to install IMAGE_SHIPWRIGHT_SHIPWRIGHT_BUILD : defines the Shipwright Build Controller Image to use
 IMAGE_SHIPWRIGHT_GIT_CONTAINER_IMAGE: defines the Shipwright Git Container Image to use
-IMAGE_SHIPWRIGHT_MUTATE_IMAGE_CONTAINER_IMAGE:  defines the Shipwright Mutate Image to use
+IMAGE_SHIPWRIGHT_IMAGE_PROCESSING_CONTAINER_IMAGE:  defines the Shipwright Image Processing to use
 IMAGE_SHIPWRIGHT_BUNDLE_CONTAINER_IMAGE: defines the Shipwright Bundle Image to use
 IMAGE_SHIPWRIGHT_WAITER_CONTAINER_IMAGE: defines the Shipwright Waiter Image to use